Last updated 17 February 2018

 Now let's look at the card and PKI in more detail…

-Kuwait's National ID card: focus on the card
+Kuwait's Civil ID card: focus on the card

-The new card contains a microprocessor that can host a large amount of data.
+The new civil ID card contains a microprocessor that can host a large amount of data.
 In addition, it securely stores digital certificates, enabling the use of electronic authentication and digital signatures.

 Here's where Gemalto fits in…